-Facing a litany of challenges, from high turnover and frontline leadership issues to yield loss, give away, mechanical failures, and more, our meat processing client turned to the team at POWERS to meet customer demand.
+Facing a litany of challenges, from high turnover and frontline leadership issues to yield loss, give away, mechanical failures, and more, our client turned to the team at POWERS to meet customer demand.

 Our client is a hamburger patty producer serving the foodservice and retail markets with fresh and frozen hamburger patties.
 They specialize in grinding various combinations of primal cuts to produce patties of different shapes and sizes based on their customer specifications.